UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team44-streetview-semantics.md

 ---

 > Street-level semantic segmentation is a core capability for autonomous driving systems, yet performance is often dominated by severe class imbalance where large categories such as roads and skies overwhelm safety-critical but rare classes like bikes, motorcycles, and poles.
 Using the BDD100K dataset, this study systematically examines how architectural choices, loss design, and training strategies affect segmentation quality beyond misleading pixel-level accuracy.
 Starting from a DeepLabV3-ResNet50 baseline, we demonstrate that high pixel accuracy (~ 94%) can coincide with extremely poor mIoU (~ 4%) under imbalance.
 We then introduce class-weighted and combined Dice-Cross-Entropy/Focal losses, auxiliary supervision, differential learning rates, and gradient clipping, achieving a 10x improvement in mIoU.
-Finally, we propose a targeted optimization strategy that remaps the task to six safety-critical small classes and leverages higher resolution, aggressive augmentation, and boosted class weights for thin and small objects.
+Then, we propose a targeted optimization strategy that remaps the task to six safety-critical small classes and leverages higher resolution, aggressive augmentation, and boosted class weights for thin and small objects.
 This approach significantly improves IoU for bicycles, motorcycles, and poles, highlighting practical trade-offs between accuracy, resolution, and computational cost.
 However, such increases in resolution resulted in significant increases to training time per epoch, resulting in less training.
+Our last contribution is a boundary-aware auxillary supervision strategy that explicitly promotes boundary preservation for thin and small objects while maintaining architectural simplicity.
 Overall, the work provides an empirically grounded blueprint for addressing class imbalance and small-object segmentation in urban scene understanding.

 * [Streetview Semantics](#streetview-semantics)